rust-lang/book/second-edition/src/ch15-00-smart-pointers.md

 # Smart Pointers

-A *pointer* is the generic programming concept for an address to a location that stores some data.
+A *pointer* is a general concept for a variable that contains an address in memory.
+This address refers to, or "points at", some other data.
 The most common kind of pointer in Rust is a *reference*, which we learned about in Chapter 4.
 References are indicated by the `&` symbol and borrow the value that they point to.
-They don't have any special abilities other than referring to data, but they also don't have any more overhead than they need to do straightforward referencing, so they're used the most often.
+They don't have any special abilities other than referring to data.
+They also don't have any overhead, so they're used the most often.

 *Smart pointers*, on the other hand, are data structures that act like a pointer, but they also have additional metadata and capabilities.
 The concept